The Fire & EMS Laptops Buying Guide

 THE DEFINITIVE FIRE AND EMS LAPTOPS BUYING GUIDE

 Reliable communication and convenient access to critical data is an absolute necessity for fire and EMS workers.
 When time is of the essence, dependable exchange of information between dispatchers and first responders makes the difference between loss of property—and more importantly—between life and death.

-This guide will help you cover the all the bases needed to select the best fire and EMS laptops for your department.
-It will describe how devices must stand up under harsh, unpredictable conditions, effectively display locations of vehicles and responders, and quickly collect and compile important data for use in routine and critical operations.
+This guide will help you cover all the bases needed to select the best fire and EMS laptops for your department.
+It describes how devices must stand up under harsh, unpredictable conditions, effectively displaying locations of vehicles and responders, and quickly collecting and compiling important data for use in routine and critical operations.

 When selecting a fire and EMS laptop, consider the following key areas of functionality in order to guarantee the best solution possible: